proactis-documentation/documentation-source/docs/p2p/punchout.md

 The default __PunchoutReturned.aspx__ page looks for the basket xml in the following form fields:

 1. XML
-2.	cxml+urlencode
+2.	cxml-urlencode
-3.	cxml+urlencoded
+3.	cxml-urlencoded
-4.	cXML+base64
+4.	cXML-base64
 5.	oracleCart
 6.	the first form field